Our Board of Directors

-Xiomara Sanchez is proud to say that she began her counseling career with WCSC in 2002, just after earning her Bachelor’s degree.
-She also became a volunteer advocate at that time.
-She has obtained a Master’s degree in Counseling and is now a school social worker at the Department of Education.
+Xiomara Sanchez began her counseling career with WCSC in 2002, after earning her Bachelor’s degree.
+She also became a volunteer advocate.
+She has a Master’s degree in Counseling and is a school social worker at the Department of Education.
 She also serves as an adjunct professor at the University of the Virgin Islands.
-Xiomara continues to volunteer as a WCSC advocate.
-She remains committed to educating the community and working to end domestic violence.
+Xiomara continues to volunteer as a WCSC advocate and remains committed to educating the community and working to end domestic violence.
 Xiomara hosts, Jueves En Negro (Thursdays In Black), on local Spanish language radio stations.
-The show focuses on topics which include domestic violence, sexual assault, and stalking.
-Xiomara’s personal interests and passions include community service, continued work with youth on St. Croix, art and volunteering at the community theater.
+The show topics include domestic violence, sexual assault, and stalking.
+Xiomara’s personal interests and passions include community service and continued work with youth on St. Croix.
 Her dream is to lead adolescent groups from St. Croix on global community service trips.

 Kathy Sheats has been a long-time volunteer and financial supporter of WCSC.
 Kathy was instrumental in developing our volunteer victim advocate program and has chaired our Annual Tennis Classic committee.
 Kathy is also a faculty member for the nursing program at the University of the Virgin Islands.